abhilashkoppula/PageRank/README.md

 Page Rank algorithm implementation in pig

-For the ease of running on the remote server , all the files are copied in server directory .
+For the ease of running on the remote server , all the files are copied in [**server**][server] directory .
 SCP the server directory to remote server and follow below instructions

 Compilation